SUSE/sesdev/README.md

 If this behavior bothers you, `sesdev destroy` has a `--destroy-networks` option you can use.
 Of course, `sesdev destroy --destroy-networks` only works for the network(s) associated with the VMs in the deployment being destroyed.
-To quickly destroy a bunch of networks, construct a script like so:
+To quickly destroy a bunch of networks, construct a script like this one:

 ```
 #!/bin/bash